Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_4_plan.md

 ## Synopsis

 Data access and APIs.
 The morning sessions focus on accommodating both the
                 developer-user and the eventual end-user.
-First, participants learn to collaborate using branches and implement semantic versioning.
-In the second session we introduce Application Programming Interfaces (APIs).
-The afternoon’s session allows participants to profile and optimize their queries using Monex.
-The final session is reserved for review and catch-up.
+First, we live code the map feature using a Mapbox JS library.
+In the second session we introduce
+                Application Programming Interfaces (APIs).
+Next, participants learn to collaborate using Github projects and implement semantic versioning.
+The special topic session is a presentation on IIIF from Jeffrey Witt.

 ## Outcome goals
 * Evaluate whether the best visualization for your data is a map.